pepesir/Bosco/README.md

 ## `FOR TERMUX`

-Yeah , It's now available for termux
+* Yeah , It's now available for termux
-First fork this repo and change session in <a href="https://github.com/pepesir/Bosco/Denis.json">Denis.json</a> .
-Then follow these commands ✅
+* First fork this repo and change session in <a href="https://github.com/pepesir/Bosco/blob/master/Denis.json">Denis.json</a> ,Then follow these commands ✅
-NOTE : U HAVE CLONE FORKED REPO , NOT MINE
+* NOTE : U HAVE CLONE FORKED REPO , NOT MINE

 ```
 termux-setup-storage